Brooks Brothers: Founding and 19th century

 In its early history, Brooks Brothers was known for introducing the ready-to-wear suit to American customers.
-In the mid-nineteenth century, Brooks Brothers outfitted United States President Abraham Lincoln and considered him a loyal customer.
+In the mid-nineteenth century, Brooks Brothers outfitted United States president Abraham Lincoln and considered him a loyal customer.
 At his second inauguration, Lincoln wore a coat specially crafted for him by Brooks Brothers.
 Hand-stitched into the coat's lining was a design featuring an eagle and the inscription, "One Country, One Destiny".
 He was wearing the coat and a Brooks Brothers suit when he was assassinated.

-As a supplier of soldiers' uniforms during the Civil War, Brooks Brothers became a target of outrage for its allegedly shoddy production.
-With a contract from New York State to supply uniforms for the New York Volunteers, Brooks Brothers took shredded and sometimes decaying rags, glued them together and stitched them into uniforms.
+New York state troops were outfitted with Brooks Brothers uniforms during the American Civil War.
+Brooks Brothers took shredded and sometimes decaying rags, glued them together and stitched them into uniforms.
 They would fall apart in the rain and were the subject of ridicule from other regiments.

-According to James Murray (primary editor of the Oxford English Dictionary from 1879 until his death in 1915) Brook Brothers were allegedly responsible for bringing "shoddy" into American usage.
+According to James Murray (primary editor of the Oxford English Dictionary from 1879 until his death in 1915) Brooks Brothers were responsible for bringing "shoddy" into American usage.